-First of all, it has already become clear that the two collections of letters have a different message.
-The collection of the thirteen letters conveys the rare image of a Christianity whose first voice is that of a woman and whose prophets, priests and kings called by God are young men.
-Even if this is reminiscent of the function of stories and legends, which have destabilising functions especially for socially discriminated groups, it does not quickly suggest a feminist image of early Christianity, nothing would be further from the literary reality of this collection, but it shows that self-confident, clever, highly esteemed and presumably highly educated and best-connected women also worked massively to support a male-organised church led by an entirely male hierarchy.
-Whether the correspondence between Mary and Ignatius at the opening of the collection is historical or not is less significant than the fact that even the image of the self-confident, downright prophetic woman is shown to be highly serviceable to this hierarchical male organisation.
-In the same way that women are institutionally integrated, the same happens to the young men in this collection.
-They have no voice of their own, but for them the female voice, that closely cooperates with the male hierarchy, speaks with the authority of God, the calling voice of God himself and the voice of the bishop.
+First of all, it has become clear that the two collections of letters have different messages.
+The thirteen-letter collection conveys the rare image of a Christianity whose first voice is that of a woman and whose prophets, priests, and kings called by God are young men.
+Even if this is reminiscent of the function of stories and legends, which have destabilising functions especially for socially discriminated groups, it does not straightforwardly suggest a feminist image of early Christianity; indeed, nothing would be further from the literary reality of this collection.
+Rather, it shows that self-confident, clever, highly esteemed, and presumably highly educated and well-connected women also did significant work to support a male-organised church led by an entirely male hierarchy.
+Whether the correspondence between Mary and Ignatius at the opening of the collection is historical or not is less significant than the fact that even the image of the self-confident, downright prophetic woman is shown to stand in the service of this hierarchical male organisation.
+In this collection, the young men are incorporated by the institution the same way that women are.
+While they have no voice of their own, a female voice that closely cooperates with the male hierarchy speaks for them with God’s authority, as does God’s own voice of divine calling, and the voice of the bishop.

-It is peculiar to the collection of twelve letters that the inquiring and requesting female voice has been dropped, and that with Ignatius' answer, the subtle but male-chauvinistic view of women opens the entire collection of letters.
-In the further letters, which are the same in both collections, this image of a church dominated by the bishop and the network between these bishops together with other members of the hierarchy and in association with parishioners supporting them is developed further.
-It is precisely the female, deviant and demonic threat that is most clearly expressed in IgnPhil.
-The life of the first Christians is dominated by struggle, ascetic, anti-heretical and anti-demonic fights.
-Even though these letters preach moderation in all this, it is this clear recommendation of being vigilant that shows that Christianity is surrounded by much more radical Christian ideas from which this orthodoxy wants to set itself apart as a middle way.
+The twelve-letter collection then specifically drops this inquiring and requesting female voice, so that with Ignatius’ answer, his subtly male-chauvinistic view of women opens the collection.
+In the further letters, which are the same in both collections, this image of a church dominated by a network of bishops along with other members of the hierarchy and supported by parishioners is developed further.
+It is precisely the female, deviant, and demonic threat that is most clearly expressed in IgnPhil.
+The life of the first Christians is dominated by ascetic, anti-heretical, and anti-demonic struggle.
+Even though the letters preach moderation in all of these, this clear recommendation of being vigilant shows that institutional Christianity is surrounded by much more radical Christian ideas from which the orthodoxy strives to set itself apart as a middle way.

-Christianity is presented right from the beginning as a fixed institution, clearly distinguished from Judaism and the pagan environment by its scripture, which includes the Old and New Testaments.
-The Jews are seen as the ones who murder Christians like Stephen (IgnTar 3).
-Even more, in contrast to the seven-letter collection, it is claimed here that "Judaism has come to an end", indeed that "where Christianity exists, there can be no Judaism" (IgnMag 10).
-It becomes apparent how far the Pauline tradition has moved here from a "near-original" version of the three-letters collection, which was still strongly influenced by Judaism, to a "revised" one in the seven-letters collection, in which "Christianity" is already understood as a separate entity alongside and outside of "Judaism" (IgnMag 10), before a rejection and replacement of Judaism by Christianity has been reached in the "further" or "long" recension of the thirteen- or twelve-letter collection.
+Christianity is presented right from the start as a fixed institution, clearly distinguished from Judaism and the surrounding pagan traditions by its scripture, which encompasses the Old and New Testaments.
+The Jews are seen as murderers of Christians like Stephen (IgnTar 3).
+Furthermore, in contrast to the seven-letter collection, here it is claimed that “Judaism has come to an end,” indeed that “where Christianity exists, there can be no Judaism” (IgnMag 10).
+It becomes apparent how far the Pauline tradition has moved away from a “near-original” version of the three-letter collection, which was still strongly influenced by Judaism, via a “revised” seven-letters collection in which “Christianity” is already understood as a separate entity alongside and outside of “Judaism” (IgnMag 10), towards a rejection and replacement of Judaism by Christianity in the “further” or “long” recension of the thirteen- or twelve-letter collection.

-The question arises whether the collections of letters of the Ignatians, which basically correspond to the structure of Trobisch's result of his study of ancient collections of letters and their historical developments, represent an isolated case in Christianity, or whether, for example, the collection of Pauline letters that has become canonical has similar characteristics in its genesis.
+The question arises whether the Ignatian collections, whose elaboration generally follows the stages discovered by Trobisch in his study of the historical development of ancient collections, represent an isolated case in the Christian tradition, or whether, for example, the genesis of the now-canonical collection of Pauline letters evidences similar characteristics.

 Bibliography